JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

-This is the strategy which was taken with [torchdiffeq](https://github.com/rtqichen/torchdiffeq) which implements an adaptive Runge Kutta 4-5 (`dopri5`) and an Adams-Bashforth-Moulton method (`adams`) The issue are not sufficient for all, or even most, ODEs.
+This is the strategy which was taken with [torchdiffeq](https://github.com/rtqichen/torchdiffeq) which implements an adaptive Runge Kutta 4-5 (`dopri5`) and an Adams-Bashforth-Moulton method (`adams`) The issue is that these two methods are not sufficient for all, or even most, ODEs.
 A classic example of this is the [ROBER ODE](https://www.radford.edu/~thompson/vodef90web/problems/demosnodislin/Single/DemoRobertson/demorobertson.pdf).
 The most well-tested (and optimized) implementation of an Adams-Bashforth-Moulton method is the [CVODE integrator in the C++ package SUNDIALS](https://computation.llnl.gov/projects/sundials)